-Again the notion that is behind the scheme - that is being entered and inhabited - is the idea of Post Autonomy, that is

 Again the notion that is behind the scheme - that is being entered and inhabited - is the idea of Post Autonomy, that is itself both a fiction and an actual term.

 When you enter the installation, the first element you come across is the black wall, then to the right, above eye-level, and framed by the space of the black wall, a small black and white image stuck directly to the wall, an appropriated found image sourced from the internet, of a large lorry seen in profile, with "Documenta Mobil" printed on its side.
 The image is taken from a series of images produced in a 2005 publicity: "The History of Documenta: Exhibitions, Curators and Artists".